escotoj/React-Portfolio/README.md

 ### TODO

 - mobile responsive navbar and projects
-- Add function to navbar links.
-- contact page with a form. - page
-- portfolio/projects - page
 - colors theme
+- form input in localstorage
+- aboutme style to match
+- avatar photo

 ### DONE

+- portfolio/projects - page
+- contact page with a form. - page
+- Add function to navbar links.
 - footer icons
 - images to top projects
 - move header to top of navbar